pascalwhoop/old_website/_posts/academic/2016-01-23-erp-master-information-systems-uzk-summary.markdown

 #### 1. What is business process management?

-Business process management is the definition, analysis, implementation and improvement of ongoing processes in an organisation.
+Business process management is the definition, analysis, implementation and improvement of ongoing processes in an organization.
 A business process is usually a string of activities that are directly linked to value generation.
 Most of the time this means theses processes are tightly connected to what customers require.

 ![](/images/2016-01-23-erp-master-information-systems-uzk-summary/3.png)